 In case you were wondering, paying your taxes in Lincoln is mandatory.
-The law requires it.
-So, if you don't pay your taxes, with very few exceptions, you are guilty of a crime, and will be punished accordingly.
+The law states it.
+So, if you don't pay your taxes, with extremely few exceptions, you are guilty of a crime, and will be punished accordingly.

-How Can a Lincoln, Rhode Island Tax Attorney Help?
+How Can a Lincoln, Maine Tax Attorney Help?